math1p0027/slides/slides.md

 <div style="border: 2px solid #4CAF50; padding: 10px; border-radius: 5px; background-color: #f9f9f9;">
-  <strong>Reichenbach’s Common Cause Principle:</strong>If X and Y are statistically dependent, there's a variable Z causing both, such that X ⟶ Z ⟶ Y explains the dependence.
+  <strong>Reichenbach’s Common Cause Principle:</strong> if two observables X and Y are statistically dependent, then there exists a variable Z that causally influences both and explains all the dependence in the sense of making them independent when conditioned on Z
 </div>